What Are Uterine Fibroids?

 Fibroid Treatment Options in Gillette, WY

 Most fibroids will never require treatment and the mere presence of fibroid tumors is not an indication for removal.
-Moreover, if they do not cause problems prior to menopause, it is unlikely they will become symptomatic later in life as, once deprived of the ovarian hormone production, they tend to shrink and become dormant.
-Nevertheless, because they are common tumors, some uterine fibroids will cause symptoms that require uterine fibroid pain treatment options in Gillette, WY.
+Moreover, if they do not cause problems prior to menopause, it is unlikely they will become symptomatic later in life as once deprived of ovarian hormone production, they tend to shrink and become dormant.
+Nevertheless, because they are common tumors, some uterine fibroids will cause symptoms that require uterine fibroid pain relief and treatment options in Gillette, WY.

 Medications

-There are two situations in which hormonal therapy may play a fibroid pain management role.
+There are two situations in which hormonal therapy may play a role in uterine fibroid pain management.
 First, it can be used to try to control bleeding which is excessive and prolonged.
 Second, under certain circumstances, medications can be prescribed to temporarily reduce the bleeding and size of uterine fibroids long enough to allow anemia to be corrected or to make surgery less difficult.
 However, because fibroids are solid tumors, surgical management is the cornerstone of treatment.

 Myomectomy (Surgical Removal of Uterine Fibroids)